-Prior to joining Croke Fairchild Morgan & Beres, Knudsen was a transactional attorney at Katten Muchin Rosenman LLP, where he advised venture capital, private equity and other corporate clients through transactions and as outside general counsel and brings a unique experience in the venture capital space, where he has represented emerging companies, founders and investors alike at a variety of stages and sizes.
+Prior to joining Croke Fairchild Duarte & Beres, Knudsen was a transactional attorney at Katten Muchin Rosenman LLP, where he advised venture capital, private equity and other corporate clients through transactions and as outside general counsel and brings a unique experience in the venture capital space, where he has represented emerging companies, founders and investors alike at a variety of stages and sizes.
 In addition, Knudsen maintains a pro bono practice representing LGBTQ+ undocumented individuals in their applications for asylum.

 “Timmy is not only a talented professional but an advocate for Chicago’s LGBTQ community.
 He brings an important perspective to the Zoning Board of Appeals to further reflect communities across Chicago,” said Brian Johnson, CEO, Equality Illinois.

 During law school at the Illinois College of Law, Knudsen served as Senator Richard J. Durbin’s law clerk to the U.S. Senate Judiciary Committee and was admissions editor of the Illinois Law Review.
 He was included among Crain’s “2020 Notable LGBTQ Executives” list as well as the inaugural 30 Under 30 list of LGBTQ Leaders by the Windy City Times and recipient of the 2018 Katten national ‘Excellence in Service Award’.